 Although they earn their fees from private individuals and companies, Notaries are essentially public officials who play a neutral role in drafting and witnessing many types of contracts in Spain.
 Their job is to ensure that both parties to an agreement understand the terms of the contract, that the terms of the contract do not contravene any laws, and to ensure that the appropriate taxes generated by the transaction are paid.

 To develop their function they have a delegated power from the State.
-In this sense, they depend on the Ministry of Justice and they join the profession after passing an official examination.
+In this, sense, they depend on the Ministry of Justice and they join the profession after passing an official examination.
 As a precedent legal profession they are incorporated to the “Colegio de Notarios” presided by “Consejo Superior del Notariado”.
 The profession is regulated by Law May 28, 1862 and by Decree June 2, 1994.

-Mission of the notary As described in the official Spanish notary website: As a civil servant, the notary must stick strictly to the legality of any document, declaration or act that individuals require and check that the dealings wanted by both sides meet the requirements placed by the legal system.
+The mission of the notary As described in the official Spanish notary website: As a civil servant, the notary must stick strictly to the legality of any document, declaration or act that individuals require and check that the dealings wanted by both sides meet the requirements placed by the legal system.
 This monitoring of legality gives you the best guarantees and the absolute certainty that your contract or business is final, fixed and effective.
 The notary has an obligation to provide legal advice, interpret, configure and authenticate the will of all participants involved with a legal agreement, giving special treatment to those who need more protection (article 147 of the Notary Regulations).
+Marbella useful information.